fubarhouse/docker-fedora25-ansible/README.md

 > **Important Note**: I use this image for testing in an isolated environment—not for production—and the settings and configuration used may not be suitable for a secure and performant production environment.
 Use on production servers/in the wild at your own risk!

 ## Author

+Forked from Jeff Geerling's RedHat24 Docker image - but comes with unzip.

 Created in 2016 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).